greynolds123/control-repo/stdlib/README.markdown

 This function supports updating modules from Puppet 3 style argument validation (using the stdlib `validate_*` functions) to Puppet 4 data types, without breaking functionality for those depending on Puppet 3 style validation.

-> Note: This function relies on internal APIs from Puppet 4.4.0 (PE 2016.1) onwards, and doesn't work on earlier versions.
+> Note: This function is compatible only with Puppet 4.4.0 (PE 2016.1) and later.

 ##### For module users

-If you are running Puppet 4 and receiving deprecation warnings about `validate_*` functions, the `validate_legacy` function can help you find and resolve the deprecated code.
+If you are running Puppet 4, the `validate_legacy` function can help you find and resolve deprecated Puppet 3 `validate_*` functions.
+These functions are deprecated as of stdlib version 4.13 and will be removed in a future version of stdlib.

-In Puppet 3, the `validate_*` functions were the only way to easily check the types of class and defined type arguments.
-Some of the functions provided additional helpers like [validate_numeric](#validate_numeric), which unintentionally allowed not only numbers, but also arrays of numbers.
-Puppet 4 allows much better defined type checking using [data types](https://docs.puppet.com/puppet/latest/reference/lang_data.html), without such unintentional effects.
+Puppet 4 allows improved defined type checking using [data types](https://docs.puppet.com/puppet/latest/reference/lang_data.html).
+Data types avoid some of the problems with Puppet 3's `validate_*` functions, which could sometimes be inconsistent.
+For example, [validate_numeric](#validate_numeric) unintentionally allowed not only numbers, but also arrays of numbers or strings that looked like numbers.

+If you run Puppet 4 and use modules with deprecated `validate_*` functions, you might encounter deprecation messages.
 The `validate_legacy` function makes these differences visible and makes it easier to move to the clearer Puppet 4 syntax.

-Depending on the current state of development of the modules you use and the data you feed those modules, you'll encounter different messages:
+The deprecation messages you get can vary, depending on the modules and data that you use.
+These deprecation messages appear by default only in Puppet 4:

 * `Notice: Accepting previously invalid value for target type '<type>'`: This message is informational only.
 You're using values that are allowed by the new type, but would have been invalid by the old validation function.
 * `Warning: This method is deprecated, please use the stdlib validate_legacy function`: The module has not yet upgraded to `validate_legacy`.
 Use the [deprecation](#deprecation) options to silence warnings for now, or submit a fix with the module's developer.
 See the information [for module developers](#for-module-developers) below for how to fix the issue.
-* `Warning: validate_legacy(<function>) expected <type> value, got <actual type>_`: Your code passes a value that was accepted by the Puppet 3 style validation, but will not be accepted by the next version of the module.
+* `Warning: validate_legacy(<function>) expected <type> value, got <actual type>_`: Your code passes a value that was accepted by the Puppet 3-style validation, but will not be accepted by the next version of the module.
 Most often, you can fix this by removing quotes from numbers or booleans.
 * `Error: Evaluation Error: Error while evaluating a Resource Statement, Evaluation Error: Error while evaluating a Function Call, validate_legacy(<function>) expected <type> value, got <actual type>`: Your code passes a value that is not acceptable to either the new or the old style validation.

 ##### For module developers

+The `validate_legacy` function helps you move from Puppet 3 style validation to Puppet 4 validation without breaking functionality your module's users depend on.

-Many `validate_*` functions have surprising holes in their validation.
+Moving to Puppet 4 type validation allows much better defined type checking using [data types](https://docs.puppet.com/puppet/latest/reference/lang_data.html).
+Many of Puppet 3's `validate_*` functions have surprising holes in their validation.
 For example, [validate_numeric](#validate_numeric) allows not only numbers, but also arrays of numbers or strings that look like numbers, without giving you any control over the specifics.
-In contrast, Puppet 4 [data types](https://docs.puppet.com/puppet/latest/reference/lang_data.html) allows you to choose between `Numeric`, `Array[Numeric]`, or `Optional[Numeric]`.
-The `validate_legacy` function helps you move from Puppet 3 style validation to Puppet 4 validation without breaking functionality your module's users depend on.

 For each parameter of your classes and defined types, choose a new Puppet 4 data type to use.
 In most cases, the new data type allows a different set of values than the original `validate_*` function.
 The situation then looks like this: